Auston Trusty: International career

 Trusty has represented the United States at the under-17 level, playing in the 2015 FIFA U-17 World Cup in Chile.
 He started the opening match, against Nigeria, but was given a red card near the end of the 2–0 defeat for a poor challenge on goalscorer Victor Osimhen.
 He missed the second group game through suspension, and was an unused substitute for the third, a 4–1 loss to Chile that confirmed the United States' elimination from the tournament.
 He was a member of Tab Ramos' under-20 squad for the FIFA U-20 World Cup, replacing the injured Marlon Fossey.
 He scored one goal during the tournament, the fifth in a 6–0 victory over New Zealand on June 1.

 On December 20, 2018, Trusty, alongside then teammate Mark McKenzie, received his first call-up to the senior United States squad for their January 2019 camp.
 Trusty was added to the roster for the United States' January 2022 training camp in Phoenix.
 Trusty made his senior debut on March 24, 2023, starting the CONCACAF Nations League A group phase match against Grenada.
 Partnering McKenzie in central defense, Trusty played the whole game, and provided the assist for Weston McKennie's second goal of the 7–1 win.
 Trusty was called up for the finals of the 2024–25 CONCACAF Nations League, but had to withdraw after suffering an injury.
+On November 19, he started the USA's 5–1 thrashing of Uruguay at the Raymond James Stadium and assisted Alex Freeman's second goal.

+On May 26, 2026, Trusty was selected in the 26-man squad for the 2026 FIFA World Cup.
+Trusty made his World Cup debut in a 2-0 group stage victory against Australia on June 19, 2026 at Lumen Field in Seattle, helping the United States secure its spot in the Round of 32.
+He earned his first World Cup start against Türkiye on June 25, 2026 at SoFi Stadium in Inglewood, in which he also scored his first international goal.

 Personal life

 In November 2024, Trusty and his wife, Emily Berardino, announced that they were expecting their first child.
 The couple were married in Glasgow in April 2025.
+Their daughter arrived later that year.